 - Let the cookies cool on the baking tray for about 5 minutes.
 Then, place onto a wire rack to finish cooling or enjoy while warm and gooey!

 - It is crucial to use dark brown sugar for the right texture in these cookies.
-If you can only find light brown sugar, add ½ Tbsp of molasses to the cookie dough.
+If you can only find light brown sugar, add ½ tablespoon of molasses to the cookie dough.
 Make sure to use light molasses and NOT blackstrap molasses.

 - It is also crucial to use a high-quality cocoa powder that is natural and unsweetened (not dutch processed) for the right texture in these cookies.
 Natural cocoa powder is highly acidic and will interact with baking soda to help the cookies spread.
 Dutch-processed cocoa powder is not acidic enough for this recipe.

 - Baked cookies can be stored in a closed container at room temperature for 3-4 days, in the fridge for up to 1 week, or in the freezer for up to 1 month.
 Cookie dough can be stored in the freezer for about 1 month as well.